vespa-engine/blog/_posts/newsletter/2023-01-31-vespa-newsletter-january-2023.md

 Vespa runs in many environments, from various self-hosted technology stacks to Vespa Cloud - see [multinode-systems](https://docs.vespa.ai/en/operations/multinode-systems.html) and [basic-search-on-gke](https://github.com/vespa-engine/sample-apps/tree/master/examples/operations/basic-search-on-gke/).
-To support running root-less in containers with better debug support, the vespa start/stop-scripts are now refactored and simplified - this will also make Vespa start/stop snappier in some cases.
+To support running as a non-root user inside containers with better debug support, the vespa start/stop-scripts are now refactored and simplified - this will also make Vespa start/stop snappier in some cases.